 In any event, no matter where a person is in the universe, he will see this wall at 13.7 billion light years in time away, even if he were to move more than 13.7 billion light years from the Earth, and the Milky Way had blurred into "The Wall" and disappeared from the "observable" universe.

 Is the Earth the center of the universe?
 Spiritually, it is a possibility, even though it is reminiscent of the old theories that had the Sun orbiting around the Earth.
 The question here would be is the Earth a sufficient enough place for the Creator to fulfill Itself?
 If yes, then the Earth could well be the actual spiritual center of both a finite and infinite universe, the center of consciousness.

-Yet without it, exactly as it is in size, mass and orbit, life on Earth could not exist.
-It stabilizes the Earth's natural wobble and offsets the tides, which would be huge if caused just by the sun.
+Yet without it, exactly as it is in size, mass and orbit, life on Earth might not exist.
+It stabilizes the Earth's natural wobble and rotation.
 It is also just the right size to provide us with perfect solar and lunar eclipses.
 Its influence, along with the Earth's particular elliptical orbit make life possible.
 It all combines to create the change of seasons so no one place ever gets too hot where we lose atmosphere and water to space.
 Of course the size and power of the sun is also a major factor.
 If it were just a few degrees warmer or cooler, life on Earth would not exist.
-This myraid of factors that make life possible on Earth, where the absence or alteration of just one would make life impossible, point to the probability that the Earth was created to be unique.
+This myriad of factors that make life possible on Earth, where the absence or alteration of just one would make life impossible, point to the probability that the Earth was created to be unique.